rbaltrusch/bach_generator/README.md

 Training data was downloaded from [www.jsbach.net](http://www.jsbach.net/midi/) and is not included in this repository.

-A pre-trained model (reaching 78% correlation for the entire Goldberg variations BWV 988, with over 90% correlation for some variations) can be found [here](models/models.json).
+A pre-trained object model (reaching 78% correlation for the entire Goldberg variations BWV 988, with over 90% correlation for some variations) can be found [here](models/models.json).
 Load and run further simulations with it by using the CLI `--load` flag:

 ```
-python -m bach_generator --load=models/models.json <midi_filepath>
+python -m bach_generator --load=models/models.json --layer-type=object <midi_filepath>
 ```

 ## Command line interface